Operation Tracer

 Construction began in late 1941 and was complete by the late summer 1942.
 The chambers served as a dual observation post, with an observation slit overlooking the Bay of Gibraltar and a larger aperture over the Mediterranean Sea.
-Six men were selected for the operation, an executive officer as leader, two physicians and three wireless operators.
-The men had volunteered to be sealed inside the cave should Gibraltar fall to the Axis.
+Six men were selected for the operation: an executive officer as leader, two physicians and three wireless operators.
+The men had volunteered to be sealed inside the cave should Gibraltar fall to a foreign power.

-The men understood that they would remain sealed in the cave for about a year, although it could be much longer and provisions for a seven-year stay were stored.
+The men understood that they would remain sealed in the cave for about a year, although it could be much longer, and provisions for a seven-year stay were stored.
 The plan was aborted and the Director of Naval Intelligence ordered that the provisions in the complex be distributed and the cave sealed.
 Rumours of a secret complex, eventually dubbed Stay Behind Cave, circulated for decades in Gibraltar, until discovery of the chambers in 1997 by the Gibraltar Caving Group.
 The authenticity of the site was confirmed by one of the builders in 1998 and a decade later by one of the physicians, the last surviving member of the Tracer team, who died in 2010.